 Recall the selection of the animal was based upon the social-economic status of the individual Jewish member of the commonwealth.
 Typologically these various animals represent the stages of a believer’s spiritual maturity, including their understanding of Jesus’ sacrifice, as they seek the Lord.
 Note that in Leviticus the sacrificial animals are listed from the perspective of God looking from the Mercy Seat outward from the Holy of Holies to the approaching believer entering the Outer Courts of the Tabernacle of Moses.
 However, I will list them here from the perspective of the believer entering the Outer Court of the Tabernacle of Moses growing in spiritual maturity as they approach God our Father at the Mercy Seat in the Holy of Holies.

-The Five Phases of our Spiritual Growth (1) in the Burnt Sacrifices (Philippians 3:10–11 NET):
+The Five Phases of our Spiritual Growth (1) characterized by the Burnt Sacrifices from spiritual newborn to mature Christian (Philippians 3:10–11 NET):

 - Pigeon (1) (Isaiah 38:14) – My aim is to know him,

 - Turtledove (1) (Luke 3:22)- to experience the power of his resurrection,

 - Goat (1) (Leviticus 16:7-10) – to share in his sufferings,